Bounce Attack

 Sonic Lost World

 In Sonic Lost World, the move is referred to as the Bounce Jump, and is part of Sonic's natural moveset.
-In order to perform the move, the player must press X or Y during a jump.
+In order to perform the move, the player must press or during a jump.

 In the Wii U/PC version of the game, the player gains a little elevation when peforming the move, but it can only be used three times in succession per jump, with Sonic uncurling after the third bounce.
 The amount of damage this move can do to enemies is the same as an uncharged Homing Attack, and the move can only be triggered where there is no target or after hitting an enemy, making it hard to use.